-- A RM-16 CFIP Invoice Cover Page, posted to the CFIP webpage at the following web link: https://www.fire.ca.gov/grants/california-forest-improvement-program-cfip/ - Expense records as discussed in paragraphs above. - If the project area is not zoned TPZ, a notarized Land Use Addendum, is required, if not previously provided to the FAS. - If interim invoicing, an updated completion map depicting the area of completed work.
+- A RM-16 CFIP Invoice Cover Page, posted to the CFIP website. - Expense records as discussed in paragraphs above. - If the project area is not zoned TPZ, a notarized Land Use Addendum, is required, if not previously provided to the FAS. - If interim invoicing, an updated completion map depicting the area of completed work.